 If you are interested in obtaining commercial or public Oregon Department of Agriculture Pesticide Applicator's license or are just a conscientious home applicator, this course is perfect for you.

 This six week online course will help you learn the essentials of pesticide applicator education and safety.
-You'll learn:
+Specifically, you'll learn:

-This program is designed and led by Oregon State University experts in pesticide application with experience and connections throughout the industry.
-You will benefit from their experience through weekly video lectures and discussion boards.
+This program is designed and led by Oregon State University experts in pesticide application and turfgrass management with experience and connections throughout the industry.
+You will benefit from their experience through weekly video lectures and exams.

 This course is part of the Turfgrass Management Program that includes the following three component courses: